The Esplanade, Hervey Bay

 Things to see and do along the Esplanade in Hervey Bay include:

 • An aquarium below the Dayman Point look-out between Urangan and the Urangan Boat Harbour … and the lookout itself.
-There’s a very interesting memorial up there that commemorates some top secret ops that started on Fraser Island.
+There’s a very interesting memorial up there that commemorates some top secret operations during WWII that started on Fraser Island.

 • Jet ski hire on the beach at Torquay.